chevere/xr-docs/introduction/README.md

 xr(🤭: 'wow', 👽: 'many', 😎: 'args');
 ```

-Here's how it looks in xrDebug debugger:
+Here's how it looks in xrDebug:

 ![intro](../src/app/intro.png)